PgDoorman Basic Usage Guide

 MetricDescription

-total_xact_timeTotal microseconds spent in transactions (including idle in transaction)
+total_xact_timeTotal microseconds in transactions (including idle in transaction)

 total_wait_timeTotal microseconds clients spent waiting for a server connection